 - Peaceful, relaxing residential detox setting

-If you or someone you love is addicted to Suboxone or need opiate detox, your physical dependence ends at Serenity House Detox in Houston.
-Call Serenity House Detox now at 866.516.8356 for information about available programs.
+If you or someone you love is addicted to suboxone or needs opiate detox, your physical dependence ends at Serenity House Detox Houston.
+Call Serenity House Detox Houston now at 866.516.8356 for information about available programs.
 You deserve a future free of drugs and alcohol.
-Begin that future today by calling Serenity House Detox.
+Begin that future today by calling Serenity House Detox Houston.